Gastric bypass surgery: Nutritional effects

 After surgery, patients feel fullness after ingesting only a small volume of food, followed soon thereafter by a sense of satiety and loss of appetite.
 Total food intake is markedly reduced.
 Due to the reduced size of the newly created stomach pouch, and reduced food intake, adequate nutrition demands that the patient follow the surgeon's instructions for food consumption, including the number of meals to be taken daily, adequate protein intake, and the use of vitamin and mineral supplements.
-Calcium supplements, iron supplements, protein supplements, multi-vitamins (sometimes pre-natal vitamins are best), and vitamin B12 (cyanocobalamin) supplements are all very important to the post-operative bypass patient.
+Calcium supplements, iron supplements, protein supplements, multi-vitamins (sometimes prenatal vitamins are best), and vitamin B12 (cyanocobalamin) supplements are all very important to the post-operative bypass patient.

 Total food intake and absorbance rate of food will rapidly decline after gastric bypass surgery, and the number of acid-producing cells lining the stomach increases.
 Doctors often prescribe acid-lowering medications to counteract the high acidity levels.
 Many patients then experience a condition known as achlorhydria, where there is not enough acid in the stomach.
 As a result of the low acidity levels, patients can develop an overgrowth of bacteria.
 A study conducted on 43 post-operative patients revealed that almost all of the patients tested positive for a hydrogen breath test, which indicated an overgrowth of bacteria in the small intestine.
 Bacterial overgrowth causes the gut ecology to change and induces nausea and vomiting.
 Recurring nausea and vomiting eventually change the absorbance rate of food, contributing to the vitamin and nutrition deficiencies common in post-operative gastric bypass patients.

 Protein nutrition

-Proteins are essential food substances, contained in foods such as meat, fish, poultry, dairy products, eggs, vegetables, fruits, legumes and nuts.
-With reduced ability to eat a large volume of food, gastric bypass patients must focus on eating their protein requirements first, and with each meal.
-In some cases, surgeons may recommend use of a liquid protein supplement.
+Proteins are essential food substances, contained in foods such as meat, fish, poultry, dairy products, eggs, vegetables, fruits, legumes, and nuts.
+With a reduced ability to eat a large volume of food, gastric bypass patients must focus on eating their protein requirements first, and with each meal.
+In some cases, surgeons may recommend the use of a liquid protein supplement.
 Powdered protein supplements added to smoothies or any food can be an important part of the post-op diet.

 Calorie nutrition

-The profound weight loss which occurs after bariatric surgery is due to taking in much less energy (calories) than the body needs to use every day.
+The profound weight loss that occurs after bariatric surgery is due to taking in much less energy (calories) than the body needs to use every day.
 Fat tissue must be burned to offset the deficit, and weight loss results.
 Eventually, as the body becomes smaller, its energy requirements are decreased, while the patient simultaneously finds it possible to eat somewhat more food.
 When the energy consumed is equal to the calories eaten, weight loss will stop.
 Proximal GBP typically results in loss of 60–80% of excess body weight, and very rarely leads to excessive weight loss.
 The risk of excessive weight loss is slightly greater with distal GBP.